 Suzana’s wish now is to get into the pig project so she can afford to let her children go to secondary school.

-Sewing project In October 2010 four women, Minjeni members, followed a sewing seminar.
+Sewing project In October 2010 four women, Miinjeni members, followed a sewing seminar.
 Their teacher Richard A. Mngereza taught them how to make potholders, oven gloves, placemats, computer bags, book covers, purses, pen cases, toilet kits, bags, tablecloths and aprons.
-Minjeni did not have money to support the project so the four women borrowed money from a Minjeni volunteer.
+Miinjeni did not have money to support the project so the four women borrowed money from a Miinjeni volunteer.
 She also helped the women to sell their finished products on markets and to visitors of Moshi.
 After working as volunteers for about half a year the women were able to pay back the loan and started to earn money from every product.
-Every now and then this group of four women give a donation to Minjeni to make the organization sustain and grow.
+Every now and then this group of four women give a donation to Miinjeni to make the organization sustain and grow.